toyokumo/kintone-client/README.md

                       :domain "sample.kintone.com"
                       :guest-space-id 1})

-;; It is noly accepted on ClojureScript that there is no auth.
+;; It is only accepted on ClojureScript that there is no auth.
 (conn/new-connection {:domain "sample.cybozu.com"})
 ```